ReUseX 0.0.5

 Problem Cause Solution

-No detection Low contrast Use higher quality printer, adjust brightness
+No detection Low contrast Use laser printer, check for grey pixels

-Partial detection Warped/curved Mount on rigid flat surface
+Partial detection Warped/curved tag Mount on rigid flat surface

 Intermittent detection Reflections Use matte paper, avoid glossy lamination